 - Ideal for romantic city breaks and shopping weekends - and families are very welcome, too

-- No lift - staff will help with your luggage, but you could find yourself trudging up several flights of stairs to your suite
+- No lift - staff will help with your luggage, but you could find yourself trudging up several flights of stairs to your apartment

-- Executive Suites overlook the street and suffer some noise, but their secondary glazing is fairly effective
+- Executive Apartments overlook the street and suffer some noise, but their secondary glazing is fairly effective

-- No twin beds, so friends who don't want to cosy up will need to shell out for a larger suite with a bedroom each
+- No twin beds, so friends who don't want to cosy up will need to shell out for a larger apartment with a bedroom each

 Best time to go